everythingpython/everythingpython.github.io/_notes/Public/Applications/Blogging/Making your first blog with mkdocs.md

 This is how I went about it.
 And this is how you go about it -

-a) As always, create a virtual environment first.
+-  As always, create a virtual environment first.
 If you need help, I've done this in a few of my earlier [articles]([https://everythingpython.substack.com/p/virtual-environments-using-uv]) .
-b) After you've activated the virtual environment - let's call it `blog_env`, install the package `mkdocs-material` inside it -
+- After you've activated the virtual environment - let's call it `blog_env`, install the package `mkdocs-material` inside it -

 ```python
 uv pip install mkdocs-material
 ```

-c) Once you've installed the package, create a new blog skeleton using -
+- Once you've installed the package, create a new blog skeleton using -

 ```python
 mkdocs new .
 ```

-d) This will create a structure like so -
+- This will create a structure like so -

 ![Alt Text](/assets/img/blog/mkdocs/mkdocs-1.png)